 After performing site audits, you can diagnose structural issues and then have a web designer take care of them for you.

 Let’s say you run an e-commerce marketing agency, but you just landed a San Diego plumber who wants to rank locally.

 What do you do?

 Instead of overhauling your business model to accommodate that client, you can simply get a local SEO specialist to handle things for you.

 From local citations to Google My Business optimizations, you can relax while these tasks are taken care of by a specialist.

 Finding a service is as easy as performing a Google search.

 If you need local SEO, start with “white label services San Diego.”
 If you need to get more granular than that, try “white label SEO plumbing + San Diego.”

 When it comes to link building, you need to be a little more careful though.
 White label doesn’t mean white hat.
 Many contractors will use black hat tactics to obtain links while overcharging along the way.
 This is one service that requires thorough vetting before hiring.

 The two best places to find white label SEOs?
 Word of mouth and Google.
 Seriously!
 Go with what you know.
 If someone recommends a service to you, listen to them.
-Stay away from Fiverr, and use Upwork carefully—there are actually some pretty talented people on Upwork.
+Stay away from Fiverr, and use Upwork carefully—there are more talented people on Upwork for sure.